21spl/admission-agent-api/README.md

 ## Architecture Highlights

-- **Layered design** — strict repository → service → router separation; no raw
+- **Layered design** — repository → service → router separation;
-  queries bypassing repositories.
-- **Multi-agent RAG pipeline** for document validation and applicant Q&A, orchestrated with LlamaIndex AgentWorkflow.
-Includes a public counsellor agent and an authenticated front-desk agent routing to four domain specialists.
 - **Gale-Shapley based shortlisting algorithm** for stable applicant-seat matching across multiple counselling rounds.
+- **Document validation** isn't fully automated.
+Al handles the clear cases, but gray-zone documents get routed to a **human-in-the-loop review**, where an admin makes the final call.
+Al assists; it doesn't decide unilaterally.
+- Student support runs on **multi-agent orchestration** - service methods are wrapped as **DB query tools** for personalized queries (status, application details), while policy-based questions are handled through RAG.
+The agents route to the right tool depending on what's actually being asked.
 - **pgvector** chosen over a standalone vector DB to keep applicant data and embeddings in one transactional store.
-- **Security-hardened**: a privilege escalation vulnerability was discovered and patched during development — see [`security.md`](docs/security.md).
 - **Ethical scoping**: eligibility/rank prediction was deliberately excluded from an official admissions system — predictive scoring on individual applicants raises fairness and accountability concerns unsuitable for a real institutional